zadvorsky/starling_lighting_extension/readme.txt

-Lighting extention for the Starling AS3 game framework
+[WIP] Lighting extention for the Starling AS3 game framework